Financial-Times/ft-origami/docs/developer-guide/initialising-modules.md

 	var oGallery = require('o-gallery');

 	// Initialise an o-gallery for the passed in DOM element
-	// This will initilise exactly 1 oGallery, even if the DOM element has more than 1 o-gallery in it. new oGallery(HTMLElement);
+	// This will initilise exactly 1 o-gallery, even if the DOM element has more than 1 o-gallery in it. new oGallery(HTMLElement);

 	// == or ==